7th Infantry Regiment (Argentina): Falklands War

+On 8 June, a mortar post under Private Felix Guillermo Álvarez from the 1st Rifle Platoon B Company spotted a Close-Target-Reconnaissance Patrol from D Company 3 PARA and opened fire forcing the four British Paratroopers involved to go to ground.

+Corporal Jorge Daniel Arribas from the 1st Rifle Platoon C Company on Wireless Ridge, would explain that when the moment came to execute a nocturnal counterattack in support of the Mount Longdon defenders, the men in his rifle platoon would certainly be up to the task, "When the time came to fight, despite the loss of weight, despite having not had any real sleep we fought so hard like as if we were these really tough Commandos, Elite Soldiers but we did it all for love of the Fatherland, for each other and for our families."

+On the night of 13/14 June, The British SAS reportedly tried to infiltrate the regiment by mingling with the fleeing RI Mec 7 soldiers from Wireless Ridge, making it very difficult for the 181st Military Police Company and supporting 1st Amphibious Engineer Company to differentiate between the two in the dark.
+After the Argentinian surrender, after a bitter street brawl with the British soldiers from 3 PARA, the 7th Regiment soldiers were taken back to Argentina on board the British cruise liner 'Canberra'.

 A British report in 1986 on the action on the western end of Longdon noted that "Some of them were very disciplined firing moving back into cover then coming out again and firing again or throwing grenades."
 Private Carlos Alberto Chiarlini would confirm this as part of his training in an Argentine documentary (Malvinas: La Guerra Que No Vimos, 1984): I was sleeping and then I started hearing shots.
 I got out of my position, there were tracers everywhere and shot after shot after shot.
 I looked ahead where the enemy was supposed to be coming from and everything that moved I shot at...
 I had to keep changing position because they saw me.
 I would shoot and they would see the flash of my rifle.
 I couldn't stay there long because they would pinpoint me and I would be in great danger.
 So I kept changing positions.

 During the close-quarter fighting, some British paratroopers reported hearing the Argentine defenders on Wireless Ridge use the 'wise-guy' talk adopted from 1930s Hollywood gangster movies.

 On the night of 16 June, a fight broke out involving the 7th Regiment and 3 PARA, which turned into a riot with the Argentinians setting fire to the Globe Store.
 However a company from 2 PARA soon rushed to the area and order was restored.